 3. Hire a sampan to take you to the beach, the duration will be just 10 minutes.

-Yet another show stealer from Sai Kung (honestly, these are all show stealers!), Hap Mun Bay (or Half Moon Bay) is well-known for how clean and crystal clear the water is.
-There are barbeque pits and toilet facilities all throughout the beach so clean up later.
+Yet another show-stealer from Sai Kung, Hap Mun Bay (or Half Moon Bay) is well known for how clean and crystal clear the water is.
 After your dip, don’t forget to explore the island to find the famous pineapple bun rock formations.
+There are barbeque pits and toilet facilities all across the beach; just remember to clean up after yourself to keep this beautiful hidden beach in Hong Kong as pristine as when you came!

 How to get there: